SoyebAkhatar/project2/README.md

 # new project
-this is created by soyeb, created from local system
+this is created by soyeb, created from local system.